Run to You (film): Production

 In October 2024, Yoon Seo-bin joined the cast of the film.

-From October 5 too 8, 2024, the in-production film was presented at the Asian Contents & Film Market (ACFM), a Hub for the Future of Asian Content, which is held in Busan, South Korea, in conjunction with the Busan International Film Festival.
+From October 5 to 8, 2024, the in-production film was presented at the Asian Contents & Film Market (ACFM), a Hub for the Future of Asian Content, which is held in Busan, South Korea, in conjunction with the Busan International Film Festival.

 Release

 Run to You was released in South Korean theaters on September 10, 2025 at Lotte Cinema.

 Los Angeles-based sales company Myriad Pictures acquired the international rights of the film in October 2024.

 Reception

 Box office

 The film was released on September 10, 2025 on 168 screens.

 As of 3 October 2025, the film has grossed from 17,487 admissions.